 In the maintenance of a sound learning environment, the College shall expect acceptable behavior on the part of all Renton Technical College students.
-Discipline shall be enforced fairly and consistently regardless of race, creed, sex or status.
-Such discipline shall be consistent with applicable federal and state laws and College rules, regulations and procedures.
+Classroom management and expectations shall be applied fairly and consistently regardless of age, gender, gender identity, marital status, race, creed, sexual orientation, genetic information, pregnancy, domicile, political affiliation, honorably discharged veteran or military status, or the presence or perception of presence of any sensory, metal or physical disability (unless based upon a bona fide occupational qualification)..

-The authority of instructors to use prudent disciplinary measures for the safety and well-being of students and instructors is supported by the College President and the Board.

-In instances where student behavior may warrant discipline, suspension or expulsion from school as defined in the appropriate sections of the WAC, any such behavior disruptions shall be carefully documented, specifying dates and times of occurrence and specific acts.
+The authority of instructors to use prudent classroom management techniques for the safety and well-being of students and instructors is supported by the College President and the Board.
+In instances where student behavior may warrant referral to the Student Conduct Code and Hearing Procedures, potentially resulting in disciplinary sanctions as defined in the appropriate sections of the WAC, any such behavior disruptions shall be carefully documented, specifying dates and times of occurrence and specific acts.